 How to Remove your RV Kitchen StoveDisclaimer: This post may contain affiliate links, meaning, if you click through and make a purchase we may earn a commission.
 This is at no additional cost to you.
 View our full-disclosure here.

 Before we purchased our RV, we created a comprehensive list of our wants versus needs.
-In the beginning we thought having an oven was top priority, but as our search (and research) continued, we quickly realized a convection oven would do just fine, especially once we found a motorhome that crossed almost everything else off our list.
+In the beginning, we thought having an oven was a top priority, but as our search (and research) continued, we quickly realized a convection oven would do just fine, especially once we found a motorhome that crossed almost everything else off our list.

 If you need to remove the stove in your RV to set it aside, clean or replace it, rest assured that it’s a lot easier than you may think.

 While we didn’t find any references to use for our specific stove, we did find this youtube video which helped us during this process.

 It’s important to note that all RVs are different, so while this is how we removed our stovetop from the kitchen in our 2008 Tiffin Allegro Open Road 32LA, yours may be slightly different.
 If you find yourself unsure of something, we’d recommend reaching out to your RV Manufacturer to ask them about best practices.

 Don’t forget to turn off your gas supply when working on items that use gas throughout the RV.
 We turned off the gas supply during our entire RV Renovation.